 Life and death are the great matter.
 Be watchful of your time.
 All is impermanent and passes swiftly away.
 Time waits for no one.

-Welcome to the templestay program.
-The Honora Zen Temple is a place for contemplating on the true self through a very simple hermitagelike life-style.
+Welcome to the templestay Switzerland program.
+The Honora Zen Monastery is a place for contemplating on the true self through a very simple hermitagelike life-style.
 Everyone concentrates his consciousness on the given task while working.
 To work is to cleanse the mind.
 Work is a opportunity to meditate and become awakened to the real self.
 A small event in daily life can become an important moment of awareness for one who is in great darkness.
 Only through your determined and thorough examination of body and mind, worth and harmony can be formed.
+Life and death are the great matter.
+Be watchful of your time.
+All is impermanent and passes swiftly away.
+Time waits for no one.

 You and everyone with sincere intention is welcome to come and to leave anytime.
 You are welcome to stay months, weeks, a few days, some hours or just visit to have a coffee as it suits you.
 The templegates are always open!
 Check out the schedule for your arrival time.